LOT Schools – General Information

 Certificates will be sent to you by email within 8 weeks after the end of the school.

-The reading materials for each of the courses can be found via the course schedule (click on the name of your teacher).
+The reading materials for each of the courses can be found via the course schedule (click on the course title).
 You have to get hold of the reading materials yourself via your university library, Google Scholar, etc.

 Please contact your local PhD or Research Master coordinator for further information.
 Your local coordinator can help you decide on a schedule and has the local guidelines for papers, which are different for each university.